 3/20/21 Update: The State of Illinois (IL DCEO) gave overnight camps the greenlight to operate this summer!
 DCEO released initial guidelines which we are reviewing as we prepare our plan to safely open camp.
-We will share that plan with you (in addition to discussing with our local health department.
+We will share that plan with you (in addition to discussing with our local health department).
 We understand the safety of the campers is job #1.
+We added another week of overnight camp.

 3/5/21 Update: We opened reservations for two weeks of Overnight camp.
 There are also a couple options for rustic camp farm stays for families.
 For more information and reservations on our overnight options please visit HERE